Reza Chalid

 Mohammad Riza Chalid (born 1959) also known as Reza Chalid is an Indonesian businessman who mainly runs a petroleum company.

 Chalid's company Petral dominates Indonesian oil imports.
 His business is said to produce US$30 billion annually.
 He was listed as 88th richest Indonesian, according to GlobeAsia.

 Early life and Personal life

-Riza Chalid was born in 1960 to Chalid bin Abdat (father) and Siti Hindun binti Ali Alkatiri (mother), both of Arab Indonesian descent.
+Riza Chalid was born in 1960 to Chalid bin Abdat (father) and Siti Hindun binti Ali Alkatiri (mother), both of Arab-Indonesian descent.

 He married Roestriana Adrianti in 1985.
-They have two children, Muhammad Kerry Adrianto (born 1985) and Kenesa Ilona Rina (born 1989).
-His first son, Kerry, would be named a suspect and arrested in the ongoing 2025 Pertamina Corruption case.
+They have two children: Muhammad Kerry Adrianto (born 1985) and Kenesa Ilona Rina (born 1989).
+His son, Kerry, was named a suspect and arrested in the 2025 Pertamina corruption case.

 Chalid and Roestriana Adrianti divorced in 2012.
-According to Indonesian anti corruption group MAKI, in 2021, Chalid allegedly married a relatives of the Kedah Royal Family in Malaysia and suspected he has been living in Johor for a long time.
+According to the Indonesian anti-corruption group MAKI, in 2021, Chalid allegedly married a relative of the Kedah Royal Family in Malaysia and is suspected to have been living in Johor for some time.

+Chalid has a sister, Lubna Sumyaryo binti Chalid Rachmat, who is the main commissioner of PT Oerip Mangkoedijaya Sumiskum—a company that was summoned by the BLBI Task Force in 2023 to collect outstanding debts of Rp31.04 billion and US$720,768.69.
+Lubna Sumyaryo is the mother of Ludmilla F. Sumiskum, who married Budisatrio Djiwandono—the nephew of President Prabowo Subianto and son of former Bank Indonesia Governor Soedradjad Djiwandono (1993–1998).